ivanprobst/thedailyquote/README.md

 * handle carriage return and links in quote txt

 final
+* run through ok if DB fails? where to keep error authors, in DB or author class?
+Use cases when quote/author missing
 * clean npm in commits: http://blog.nodejitsu.com/package-dependencies-done-right
 * setup prod env (better permissions on ec2, better EBS, db redundancy)
 * setup sandbox env